SAP-samples/digital-manufacturing-extension-samples/bootcampdocs/Exercise4.1.md

             kymasql-7ddb66fbc-mbvrq    1/1     Running   1          3d20h
             nodeapi-86b76cd99b-hbgf9   1/1     Running   1          3d16h

-12. In the Kyma Dashboard, go to "Services" and click "nodeapi-service" service.
-Clicke "Expose Service" button to create API rule for this service.
+12. In the Kyma Dashboard, go to Discovery and Netowrk > API Rules to create API rule for this service.
 ![](assets/Exercise3.2_exposeservice.png)

 13. Enter the name (e.g nodeapi) and Subdomain name (e.g nodeapi) to create API rule.
 ![](assets/Exercise3.2_createapirule.png)

-14. To test the API, you can use Postman to send a POST request to `http://<API_URL>:<API_PORT>/api/v1/users` with the below sample JSON content in the body.
+14. To test the API, you can use Postman to send a POST request to `http://<API_URL>/api/v1/users` with the below sample JSON content in the body.

 		{
             "recordsets": [[{"userId": "tarang.gupta@sap.com","description": "tarang.gupta@sap.com","personalId": "456"}, {"userId": "wei.zhou03@sap.com","description": "wei.zhou03@sap.com","personalId": "123"}]],